Low depth algorithms for quantum amplitude estimation: Introduction

 In this work, we take a different view and we ask the following question: can quantum amplitude estimation algorithms that use quantum circuits with depth asymptotically less than $O(1/\epsilon)$ provide any speed up with respect to classical algorithms?
 We respond to this question by focusing on algorithms that interpolate between classical and quantum amplitude estimation.
-In high level, classical amplitude estimation requires $O(1/\epsilon^2)$ applications of the oracle, but these applications can be performed in parallel.
+At a high level, classical amplitude estimation requires $O(1/\epsilon^2)$ applications of the oracle, but these applications can be performed in parallel.
 The standard amplitude estimation algorithm \cite{BHMT02} on the other hand requires $O(1/\epsilon)$ serial applications of the oracle, but one only needs to perform this computation once.
 In this paper, we present two different algorithms that interpolate between the classical and quantum settings with an optimal tradeoff $ND=O(1/\epsilon^{2})$, where $N$ is the total number of oracle calls and $D$ is the maximum number of sequential oracle calls.

-On the other hand, it is known that there are limitations to depth reduction for amplitude estimation and that the circuit depth for AE cannot be reduced generically while maintaining the entire speedup.
+That said, it is known that there are limitations to depth reduction for amplitude estimation and that the circuit depth for AE cannot be reduced generically while maintaining the entire speedup.
 Zalka first established a tradeoff between the depth and the number of executions for Grover's search \cite{Z99}.
 Recent work of Burchard \cite{B19}, building upon \cite{J17} extends the tradeoffs in Zalka's work to the setting of approximate counting and shows that for approximate counting, depth-$D$ parallel runs of the algorithm can at most achieve a $D$-fold speedup over the classical algorithm.
 Burchard's work \cite{B19} also suggests an algorithm matching his lower bound in settings where the approximate counting domain can be partitioned into equally sized pseudorandom subdomains.
 However, this method is restricted to approximate counting as it assumes a discrete domain that can be partitioned into pseudorandom parts and it incurs a number of overheads that are significant for near term devices, we refer to \cite{bouland2020prospects} for a more detailed discussion.
+The amplitude estimation algorithms that we propose in this paper match the Burchard-Zalka lower bounds exactly, and are applicable to the more general setting of amplitude estimation where no additional structure required.